 As we expect our suppliers to meet our high standards, we are in constant exchange with them and seek for common understanding and united action.

-A robust governance, clear policies, an effective risk assessment as well as a profound understanding of our supply chain are basis for a targeted approach to addressing slavery and human trafficking.
-At Vaillant GmbH we incorporate mechanisms to preventing modern slavery at various stages: when selecting a supplier, when engaging with suppliers, when assessing them and when aiming for further development.
+A robust governance, clear policies, an effective risk assessment as well as a profound under-standing of our supply chain are basis for a targeted approach to addressing slavery and human trafficking.
+At Vaillant Group we incorporate mechanisms to preventing modern slavery at various stages: when selecting a supplier, when engaging with suppliers, when assessing them and when aiming for further development.
 In 2023, we plan to further develop our approach in purchasing into a holistic external supplier due diligence process.

 For new suppliers we have integrated social and environmental aspects in our supplier pre-assessment.
 It includes: